Mattie/cataclysm/README.md

 OPENAI_API_KEY = "ADD_YOUR_OPENAI_KEY"
 ```

-## Usage - Embracing the End
+## Usage - Global Cataclysm
 With a global cataclysm, fresh code will be generated for any unrecognized function anywhere.
 You just need a descriptive function name, arguments, and maybe some comments for context.
-The rest is up to fate.
+The rest is up to Them.

 ```python
 >>> from cataclysm import consume